SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 ## CCRI data sources

-### 1. Selected Published Census Data Tables
+### 1. Selected published Census data tables

 Consult these excel files containing historical Census of Caanda data summarized (or "aggregated") by Census divisions and Census subdivisions.
 These aggregate data tables are a selection of original print Census tables by the CCRI project intended serve as a jumping off point for the more detailed microdata for Canada's 1911 - 1951 censuses.
 CCRI produced these Excel summary tables from the published volumes of Census of Population of Canada tables and also produced user guide extracts for these tables.

 The Excel table names found below follow the naming convention, CCRI_PUB_YYYY_V#T#.xls, while the variable name look-ups (descriptions) follow the naming convention, YYYY_V#T#_Variable.pdf.